Arriving in Mardin, Turkey

 Mardin City Museum

 Also worth a mention is the lovely Mardin City Museum, it’s small but loaded with interesting historical and cultural information about Mardin with english translations.

-What to do in Mardin: shop in the bazaar, stroll through the alleyways of the old city, visit a hammam and get acquainted with the friendly locals
+What to do in Mardin: shop in the bazaar, stroll through the alleyways of the old city, visit a hamam, get acquainted with the friendly locals

 What to buy in Mardin: traditional Mardin soap and Assyrian wine

-What to eat and drink in Mardin: sip the local coffee varieties and sit for dinner at a roof top restaurant for some cuisine unique to Mardin
+What to eat and drink in Mardin: sip on the local coffee varieties and sit for dinner at a roof top restaurant for some unique Mardin cuisine

-What to see in Mardin: Dara necropolis and cistern, Mardin City Museum, and Deyrul Zafaran Monastery
+What to see in Mardin: Dara Necropolis, Dara Cistern, Mardin City Museum, and Deyrul Zafaran Monastery